15 Montréalers changing the world

 Montréal’s role as a major world leader in the field of neuroscience has long been established (for just one example, Dr. Wilder Penfield’s “Montréal Procedure” is still used today in treatment of epilepsy sufferers 70 years on) and Dr. Brenda Milner has been a groundbreaking researcher since completing her B.A. studies in Experimental Psychology in 1939 at the University of Cambridge.
 At the age of 100, Dr. Milner holds more than 20 degrees, countless awards and still oversees research work at McGill’s trendsetting Neuro institute and hospital – fully living up to her title as the founder of neuropsychology.
 She’s a true Montréal cornerstone.

-Read more about Dr. Milner at McGill’s website.
+Read more about Dr. Milner at The Neuro's website.

 Bees play an intrinsic part in the natural cycle, and beekeeper Marc-André Roberge co-created Nectar, an AI-based platform to monitor and assist in maintaining the health of bee colonies.
 Using precise readings and in-hive monitoring, Nectar provides live to-the-minute updates on conditions and the necessary data to keep the bees and their colonies in tip-top shape.
 Sweet!